Blog

 One of the top reasons to bring on accounting support for tax season?
 To protect the accounting professionals you already have.

+Throughout the year, it’s projected that accountants and other accounting professionals work between 50 and 60 hours per week during tax season.
+With a heavier workload and longer hours, many accounting professionals sacrifice their work-life balance.
 But, seasonal hires can ease the strain that tax season inflicts on those in accounting or finance.
-Using seasonal support can improve operations and allow your teams to delegate an inflated workload.
-And preventing burnout is likely to benefit your teams after even tax season ends.
+Using seasonal support can improve operations, and preventing burnout is likely to benefit your teams after even tax season ends.

 Hiring seasonally can enable you to hire for targeted or niche skillsets that are meant to support specific projects, clients, deadlines, and more.
 This makes hiring seasonal accounting professionals a strategic move for your business.

-This benefit is simple: more accounting professionals means more expertise, more support, more specialized skillsets—all resulting in higher efficiency.
+This benefit is simple: more accounting professionals means more expertise and more support—all resulting in higher efficiency.

 Among morale and performance, hiring seasonal accounting support may also be a way to increase business capacity.